Aetolia: Ancient era

 The Aetolians refused to participate in the Persian Wars.
 In 426 BC, led by Aegitios, they defeated the Athenians and their allies, who had turned against Apodotia and Ophioneia under the general command of Demosthenes.
 However, they failed to regain Naupaktos, which had meanwhile been conquered by the Corinthians with the aid of the Athenians.
-At the end of the Peloponnesian War, the Aetolians took part as mercenaries of the Athenians in the expedition against Syracuse.
+At the end of the Archidamian War, the Aetolians took part as mercenaries of the Athenians in the expedition against Syracuse.
 Then the Achaeans occupied Calydon, but the Aetolians recovered it in 361 BC.
 In 338 BC, Naupaktos was again taken by the Aetolians, with the help of Philip II.
 During the Lamian War, the Aetolians helped the Athenian general Leosthenes defeat Antipater.
 As a result, they came into conflict with Antipater and Craterus, taking great risks, but were eventually saved by the disagreement between the two Macedonian generals and Perdiccas.
 The Acarnanians then attempted to invade their land, but the Aetolians were able to force them to flee.

 The Aetolians set up a united league, the Aetolian League, in early times.
 It soon became a powerful confederation (sympoliteia) and by c.
 340 BC it became one of the leading military powers in ancient Greece.
 It had originally been organized during the reign of Philip II by the cities of Aetolia for their mutual benefit and protection and became a formidable rival to the Macedonian monarchs and the Achaean League.

 The great courage shown by the Aetolians during the fighting against the Macedonians increased their glamour and fame, especially after winning the last Amphictyonic war and even more after repulsing the Gallic invasion under Brennus and rescuing the sanctuary of Delphi.
 Subsequently, the Sotiria Games were established by the Aetolians, in honour of Zeus the Saviour.